 Summer Undergraduate Research Fellowship

 The Summer Undergraduate Research Fellowship (SURF) is a competitive 10-week summer research internship for students from any school or college.
 Applicants should identify a mentor with whom they collaboratively propose a project.
-Interns are awarded a $4000 stipend and provided professional development opportunities during the summer.
+Interns are awarded a $4,000 summer stipend and provided professional development opportunities during the summer.
 In addition, they are required to present their findings in a public forum of their choice.
-Applications are due January 25, 2019 at 4pm.
+Applications are due the first Friday in February.

 The Pavlis Honors College will also help students identify other research opportunities both on and off campus.